 Reference Service is the assistance given to someone seeking information.
 Library staff will guide patrons to the information and resources provided by the library in order to help them meet their information needs.
 When a question of a "ready reference" nature is asked, such as locating a phone number or factual information, every effort is made to locate the accurate information in a timely manner.
 When a question is beyond the resources, time constraints, or scope of expertise of the library staff, the patron will be referred to an appropriate outside organization to continue to their search.

 Readers Advisory is the assistance given to someone looking for reading material that matches their interests, tastes, and reading level.
 A variety of suggestions, book lists, and resources are provided in the library to assist in finding excellent books.
-NoveList Plus and NoveList K-8 for Children are also provided as online tools for patrons to search for their next great read.
+NoveList Plus is also provided as online tools for patrons to search for their next great read.

 Delivery to Homebound Individuals: The library will deliver library materials to patrons whose health prevents them from visiting the library.
 If you are interested in this service for yourself or a loved one, please contact our Outreach Coordinator, Lenaya, at 402-844-2100.